Can You Use Azelaic Acid Everyday? Advice From Our Experts | Apostrophe

 • It plays a role in cell turnover, which can help reduce the appearance of cystic acne and scarring.

 Azelaic acid has a lot to offer, and it might be the right choice for you.
-You can get azelaic acid at a lower percentage over-the-counter or a prescription-strength option from a dermatologist.
+You can get azelaic acid at a lower percentage over-the-counter or a prescription-strength option from a dermatology provider.
 In the following sections, you can determine whether or not you should be using it every day.

 What Does Azelaic Acid Do for the Skin?